-Two LAN ports (LAN 1 and LAN 2) are located on the I/O back panel of the motherboard.
+Four LAN ports (LAN 1/2 and LAN 3/4) are located on the I/O back panel of the motherboard.
 Each Ethernet LAN port has two LEDs.
-The yellow LED indicates activity, while the other Link LED may be green, amber, or off to indicate the speed of the connection.
-Refer to the tables below for more information.
+The green LED indicates activity, while the other Link LED may be green, amber, or off to indicate the speed of the connection.
+See the tables below for more information.